 The types of programs you’ll find available at drug and alcohol rehab centers are detox, residential treatment, partial hospitalization and outpatient treatment.
 We recommend going through detox, residential treatment and either partial hospitalization or outpatient treatment in that order.
 If you don’t need detox, then you can go straight into the treatment program of your choice whether it’s inpatient or outpatient.

-Residential treatment, also referred to as inpatient rehab, is highly recommended because it gives you a safe, therapeutic environment to live in while you recover.
+- Residential Treatment: Also referred to as inpatient rehab, residential treatment is highly recommended because it gives you a safe, therapeutic environment to live in while you recover.
 Things at home can be triggers for you, making it more difficult to stick to an outpatient treatment program.
 Many rehab centers accept insurance and offer financing options to assist you in affording residential treatment.
 Residential treatment can take one to three months.
 Once residential treatment is over, you can make the transition back home smoother by enrolling in an outpatient program.

-Partial hospitalization programs provide intense care while allowing you to return home at night.
+- Partial Hospitalization: This provides intense care while allowing you to return home at night.
 You’ll be at the rehab center for around four to six hours five days a week.
 Partial hospitalization is suitable for people who don’t want to stay at the rehab center but want a high level of care.
 Most partial hospitalization programs last 14–21 days.
 You can step into an outpatient program to help ensure that you stay on the right track in staying sober.

 Risk Factors for Addiction

 People from all types of socioeconomic statuses, education levels and ages develop substance use problems.
 What makes a person more likely to become addicted?
 Risk factors include genetics, psychiatric disorders, poor stress management, trauma and using alcohol or drugs at a young age.
 When you go through a rehab program, you will learn how to cope with stress better.
 This will lower your chances of relapse.
 Any past trauma you have or psychiatric disorders will also be treated during rehab.